 If you want to build wealth, observing how the world's richest have built their wealth is enlightening.
 Not surprisingly, the champions of wealth around the globe gained their fortunes largely through owning a piece (or all) of a successful company that they (or others) have built.
-Take the case of Steve Jobs, co-founder and chief executive officer of Apple Inc. Apple, of course, makes the iPod portable digital music player, computers, mobile communication devices (specifically, the iPhone), and software, among other products.

-Every time we, or millions of other people, buy an Apple iPod, computer, or iPhone, Apple makes more money.
-As an owner of more than 5 million shares of stock, each of which was valued at around US\$100 per share in late 2008 - after soaring to over US\$200 - Jobs makes more money as increasing sales and profits drive up the stock's price, which was less than US\$10 per share as recently as 2004.
+Take the case of Steve Jobs, co-founder and chief executive officer of Apple Inc. Apple makes computers, portable digital music players (such as the iPod and all its variations), and mobile communication devices (specifically, the iPhone), and software, among other products.
+Every time I, or millions of other people, buy an Apple computer or iPod, iPhone, and so on, Apple makes more money.
+As an owner of more than 5 million shares of stock, each of which is valued at about \$140 per share, Jobs makes more money as increasing sales and profits drive up the stock's price, which was less than \$10 per share as recently as 2004.

 In addition to owning their own businesses, many well-to-do people have built their nest eggs by investing in real estate and the stock market.
-With softening housing prices in many regions in recent years, some folks newer to the real estate world incorrectly believe that real estate is a loser, not a long-term winner.
+With softening housing prices in many regions in recent years, some folks newer to the real estate world incorrectly believe that real estate is a loser, not a longterm winner.
 Likewise, the stock market goes through down periods but does well over the long-term.
 (See Chapter 2 for the straight scoop on investment risks and returns.)